asyncDeveloper-fiori/React19_1/src/notes.md

 inside App there is college and in college there is student and inside it there is student so to pass data from app to student we use context api so we can transfer directly from app to student without passing props to each level prop drilling passing props to each level from parent to child

+REACT ROUTER
+While using with react use the library not the framework (easy) Client side routing -> means there is no request from server, frontend app on browser handles routing by itself Lesser load on server
+Browser router -> component that enables client side routing using browser's history API Routes -> it renders appropriate component based on current URL, component Route -> It defined a path and a component to be rendered.